 According to Nathan Bartosek, a Forester with the Florida Forest Service, “Allowing the public to remove some of this sand pine cover and density helps us remove the canopy without heavy disturbance to the ground.”

+Traditionally, a thinning operation like this would be done with heavy machinery and come at a significant cost.
 By buying a permit and chopping down your own Florida sand pine for a native Christmas tree, you are helping the Florida Forest Service reduce fire danger, improve wildlife habitat, and promote the community’s appreciation of our native species.

-Sand pine trees are available for a fee of $10 from 8AM-4PM
+Sand pine trees are available for a fee of $10

 The forest service does not recommend the use of car GPS units or mapping apps to find the office.
 The directions provided below are usually more reliable.
 You can find directions to the Forest Service Office, below.

 - Driving Directions from the Highway 27 South: http://blogs.ifas.ufl.edu/polkco/2019_driving-directions-lwrsf-south/ctions LWRSF-South

 - Driving Directions from the Highway 27 North: http://blogs.ifas.ufl.edu/polkco/2019_driving-directions-lwrsf-north/

 - Get driving directions from any location, here: https://goo.gl/maps/yPsYKkLnPgV9qL4MA